 - Distance Learning Available

-Academic Requirements: In addition, applicants must satisfy the following specific course requirements (or equivalencies):
+In addition applicants to this program must also satisfy the following specific course requirements (or equivalencies):!span>!span>

 Note: Applicants who lack the required academic admission requirements can apply to the College and University Preparatory Program to upgrade for your program.